-The answer is – Portfolio Product Management Craft (PPM Craft).
+The answer is Portfolio Product Management (PPM).

-What is Portfolio Management?
+What is Product Portfolio Management?

-“Portfolio management is the art and science of selecting and overseeing a group of investments that meet the long-term financial objectives and risk tolerance of a client, a company, or an institution.”Investopedia
+“Portfolio management is the art and science of selecting and overseeing a group of investments that meet the long-term financial objectives and risk tolerance of a client, a company, or an institution.”

-The Evolution of Product Portfolio Management
+The Journey to Product Portfolio Management

-When IT came along, there was no tangible product line but the need existed to allocate resources, e.g. engineers, to best support its customers.
+When IT came along, there was no tangible product line, but the need existed to allocate resources (e.g. engineers) to best support its customers.
 This consequently created Project Portfolio Management, defined as:

-“The centralized management of one or more portfolios, and involves identifying, prioritizing, authorizing, managing, and controlling projects, programs, and other related work, to achieve specific strategic business objectives” – Project Management Institute (PMI)
+“The centralized management of one or more portfolios, and involves identifying, prioritizing, authorizing, managing, and controlling projects, programs, and other related work, to achieve specific strategic business objectives.”

-A digital product often appears as a single product from the customer’s perspective, e.g. Google Search.
-But the product organization for Google Search has many product teams with their own underlying “product areas”.
-It is a “one-product” portfolio.
-How do you define the categories for product investments when there are no easily separable product lines?
-How do you evaluate and decide which part(s) of Google Search to focus or reduce investment?
+In this structure, product portfolio managers face many questions.
+How do you define categories for product investments when there are no easily separable product lines?
+How do you evaluate and decide which part of Google Search to focus on?
+Where should you reduce investment?

 With the adoption of agile development, the Project Portfolio Management with pre-defined, fixed scoped projects no longer worked.